rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 2x2 filter sizes and depths between 24 and 64 (model.py lines ??)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes activation "relu" to introduce nonlinearity (code line ??), and the data is normalized in the model using a Keras lambda layer (code line ??).

 #### 2. Attempts to reduce overfitting in the model